 Herniation syndromes

 Brain herniation occurs when a pressure gradient forces brain tissue to shift across a dural boundary.
-Recognizing the clinical pattern of each syndrome is essential for NCLEX and clinical practice.
+Five distinct syndromes are clinically recognized, each with a characteristic mechanism, progression, and expected outcome.
+Recognizing the pattern is high-yield for both NCLEX and the CCRN exam.

 Decorticate vs. decerebrate posturing: